-With a history of firsts, Liberty Global has always been at the forefront of innovation, leading the way in times of industry and technological change.
-Change and reinvention are in our DNA, and our unique ability to be agile is a key ingredient of our continued success.
+Liberty Global was launched in 2005, with operations across Europe – including Sweden, Norway, France and Eastern Europe – as well as in Japan and Australia.
+Change and reinvention are in our DNA and our unique ability to be agile in a fast-moving industry is a key ingredient of our continued success.

-The first antennas go up in rural and mountainous areas of the US, creating a Community Antenna Television System (CATV).
+The first antennas are built in rural and mountainous areas of the US, creating a Community Antennae Television System (CATV).

 Company HQ moves to Denver.

-Gene Scheider’s company becomes United Cable Television Corporation (United)
+Gene Schneider's company becomes United Cable Television Corporation (United Cable).

-Liberty Media is formed out of a spin-off of TCI
+Liberty Media is formed from a spin-off of TCI.

-UIH partners with Philips Electronics to merge its operations with cable operations owned by Philips to create United and Philips Communications (UPC)
+UIH partners with Philips Electronics and merges its operations with cable operations owned by Philips to create United and Philips Communications (UPC).

 Malone sells TCI to AT&T for $55 billion.